|

 carried the image on his head and both began to search for a sacred place for its

+installation.
 They wandered through lands in North and South

 and finally as they entered Kerala they met Parasurama, who had created